airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 ## Integrations

 The Airbyte platform is built to integrate with your existing cloud infrastructure.
 You can configure various components of the platform to suit your needs.
-This includes an object store, such as S3 or GCS for storing logs and state, a database for externalizing state, and a secret manager for keep your secrets secure.
-Each of these integrations can be configured to suit your needs.
-Their configuration is described in the Integrations section.
-Each of these integrations has its own section where you'll find an explanation of the rationale for why it's useful to configure the integration.
+This includes an object store, such as S3 or GCS for storing logs and state, a database for externalizing state, and a secrets manager for keep your secrets secure.

+Each of these integrations can be configured to suit your specific needs and is described in the [Integration](#integrations) section.
+Each of these integrations has its own section where you'll find an explanation for why it's useful to configure the integration.
 There, you'll also find details about how to configure the integration.

 - [State and Logging Storage](./integrations/storage)
 - [Secret Management](./integrations/secrets)